 In a RAID 5 configuration, data is striped across single hard disk drive elements and an error detection algorithm (single-parity) is used.
 RAID 5 reliability is dependent on all drives within the array operating correctly in order to fully auto rebuild in the event of a single point of failure.
 Despite the deployment of helium filled hard disk drives and other enterprise class construction technology, hard drives of a higher capacity are always more susceptible to increasing numbers of bad sectors, error rates and failure.
 “Putting all your apples in one basket is never a good idea”.
 You can find a good explanation of how RAID 5 is constructed here

-When a RAID 5 configured system fails, it is essential that it is gracefully powered down and no attempt is made to replace disks, or force a hard disk drive back online as this can result in incorrect data being written to the volume and cause irreparable data loss.
+When a RAID 5 configured system fails, it is essential that you firstly attempt to gracefully power it down and that you do not attempt to replace hard disk drives or force a hard disk drive back online.
+This can result in incorrect data being written to the volume and cause irreparable data loss.

 We create copies of the original hard drives using write-blocking technology that preserves the original data and we note the order in which the drives are configured in the array.

 Rebuild and repair faulty hard disk drives and produce “as good as” copies.

 The failed RAID 5 systems we receive generally have two or more faulty non working hard drives that have dropped out of the array and caused the failure of the system and the service it provides.
 The first task is therefore to undertake Hard Drive repairs and then attempt to make write protected copies that can be used to reconstruct and eventually rebuild of the system.

 RAID 5 metadata determines which drive can be excluded from a rebuild.